nathan-barry/nathan.rs/content/notes/os/stable-storage.md

 - **Exploring External Devices**: Think of everything that's not RAM in your computer.
 That's right, from your keyboard, mouse, hard drive, to the monitor, network card, microphone, printer, and beyond.
 These are all external devices, playing a pivotal role in your computer's functioning.

-Given the myriad of external devices, how does the OS manage them?

-- **Data Handling**: Managing external devices revolves around two main tasks.
+**Data Handling**: Managing external devices revolves around two main tasks.
 Firstly, the transfer of data to and from the device.
 Secondly, handling scenarios when devices aren't ready to accept or send data.

-- **Special Mention: Disks**: Disks hold a special place in this ecosystem.
+**Disks**: Disks hold a special place in this ecosystem.
 Their speeds (or often, the lack of it) make disk management a priority for OS.
 OS employs disk head scheduling to optimize disk access speeds.
 With the advent of SSDs, many challenges associated with traditional disks are effectively bypassed.

 ### Architecture of External Devices

-The world inside a CPU is vast.
 Most of the functionalities we've discussed, like scheduling and memory management, reside on the CPU.
 However, external devices communicate with the CPU via system buses.
-Imagine a system bus as a conference call where everyone can hear you.

-When we delve deeper into the architecture of an external device, we find:
+On external devices, we find:

 - A **bus** facilitating communication with the CPU.
 - A **device port** with registers: